conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 As you can see, the profile has different sections.
 The ``[settings]`` section is the one that has information about things like the operating system, architecture, compiler, and build configuration.
+The default profile can also be checked with the command :command:`conan profile show`.

 When you call a Conan command setting the ``--profile`` argument, Conan will take all the information from the profile and apply it to the packages you want to build or install.
 If you don't specify that argument it's equivalent to call it with ``--profile=default``.
 These two commands will behave the same: